chipaca/goctest/README.md

     but note that unless the tests were run with ‘-v’, the output is going to be slightly off from wht you'd expect (and even with it, it's not great).

+    The above flags should do most of the work already.
+The remaining flags all start with a double dash, with the hopes that this will minimise collisions with ‘go test’ itself:

+    ‘--esc’: this, or the environment variable GOCTEST_ESC, can be used to override goctest's decision about which escape sequence mode to use.
+As this decision depends on multiple envrionment variables, it can sometimes be wrong.
+The existing modes are:
+      - ‘full’: uses 24-bit colour, italics, and URLs;
+      - ‘mono’: no colour; bold, dim, reverse video, and italics, and URLs; and
+      - ‘bare’: no escapes at all; lastly,
+      - ‘test’: for testing.

+    ‘--trim’: allows you to specify a prefix to remove from package names.
+    If not given it defaults to the output of ‘go list -m’.
+If that fails (e.g. because you're not running in a module) it's adjusted on the fly to be the longest common prefix of package names reported by the test runner.
+This means the very first test will get it wrong.
+In a pinch you can ‘--trim ""’.

     Lastly, the ‘--’ flag tells goctest to stop looking at its arguments and get on with it.